kel29/guided-module-one-project-assessment-seattle-web-082619/README.md

 ### Game Play Baseline

 Each turn ends when you play a card, and the game ends when someone successfully plays all of the cards in their hand.
 You can only play a card if **either** its suit or number matches the last played card.
-There is one exception - **Eights are wild!**.
-An Eight can be played any time, and when you play it you will be able to change the suit in play.
+There is one exception - **Eights are wild!** An Eight can be played any time, and when you play it, you will be able to change the suit in play.

 ### For single player